How good have you been at practicing self-care recently?

 This self-care journal prompt is an important one, as you can look back on these activities when you need them most and focus on doing them.

 Self Care Journal Prompts: Conclusion

-These self-care journal prompts are meant to help you realize how truly awesome you are, but times can be tough.
+These self care journaling prompts for mental health support are meant to help you realize how truly awesome you are, but times can be tough.

 The best way to take care of yourself is to make your life happy and healthy.